Monday, August 22, 2011

 Is cost the real reason many people find it so hard to eat healthy?
 Quite possibly.
 A study by researchers at the University of Washington found that to increase certain nutrients lacking in the average American diet to meet current dietary guidelines, would add around $500, or more than 10 percent, to the average American adult's food bill.
 Adding sufficient potassium alone would cost $380 a year.
 This seems odd because potassium is available in a variety of relatively inexpensive foods, most notably in bananas and potatoes, but also in nuts and dried fruits.
+Conversely, adding sugary or fatty foods reduced food costs.
+For every 1 percent increase in calories from sugar, food costs fell 7 percent, and for every 1 percent increase in calories from saturated fat, food costs fell a staggering 28 percent.

 0 comments: